Showing posts with label Teachers Salary Scale 2013-2016. Show all posts

 Important disclaimer:

-Hope this information points you in the right direction as you make your choices and anticipate your selection.
+This information points you in the right direction as you make your choices and anticipate your selection.

 Teaching Service Fixation Agreement (2014-2016) - PNG Public Service Pay Scale